How to Install Plex on a Synology Using Docker

 How to vastly enhance your terminal by switching to the powerful Z shell and apply an aesthetically pleasing color scheme with the terminal replacement iTerm2.

 I finally uninstalled Dropbox.
 Here’s why you should do it, too.

-Setting Up Your Python Environment on a Mac
+How to Set Up Your Ruby Environment on a Mac

-In this post I'm going to explain how to install a working Python environment for Scientific Computing on macOS.
+In this post I’m going to explain how to install Ruby on macOS using the Ruby version management tool